Functional capacity evaluations

 WE PROVIDE RELIABLE AND RE-TESTABLE BASELINE DATA FOR INDIVIDUAL WORKERS AND THE WHOLE WORKFORCE

-All tests performed within our FCE’s are evidence based and functionally relevant to the job roles.
+All tests performed within our functional capacity evaluations (FCEs) are evidence-based and functionally relevant to the job roles.

 - Evidence based testing

 - Report on a workers capacity for their role

 - Emergency response team periodic medicals